 Confronting hard numbers like these have made an impact.
 For the past five years, the Chinese government has been taking decisive measures and is one of the leading countries in supporting electric car technology.
 The effort is starting to show results.
 For the first time in history, Chinese fossil fuel emissions are declining.
 Still, while sales of hybrid and electric vehicles remain on the increase, the Chinese haven’t lost their taste for traditional gas-powered vehicles.
 Chinese highways remain heavily saturated with gas-powered cars.
 This is why optimizing for fuel efficiency remains at the top of the Chinese automotive industry’s agenda.

 BAIC Motor, a principal subsidiary of Beijing Automotive Industry Holding Co.
 Ltd., is one of the oldest automobile manufacturers in China and plans to continue leading by example.
 When the company purchased Saab Automobile from General Motors in 2009, it had acquired valuable Western know-how in its goal to secure a leading position in technology advancement and global resource integration.

 BAIC is able to spend a significant amount of resources on research.
 There is a team fully dedicated to fuel economy and vehicle energy management and there is a clear mandate to tackle all previously ignored blind spots as well.
-Facing substantial challenges, BAIC cooperated with Siemens PLM Software’s Simcenter™ Engineering services to improve fuel-economy performance for the company’s D60.
+Facing substantial challenges, BAIC cooperated with Siemens Digital Industries Software’s Simcenter™ Engineering services to improve fuel-economy performance for the company’s D60.

 “Since fuel economy standards are strict, we needed external resources to optimize fuel performance ” says Yuan.
 “Based on previous experiences as well as testimonials from other companies, we were convinced that Simcenter Engineering could bring added value to the table.
 Compared to other proposals, Simcenter Engineering offered the most complete solution and services.”